-The EtherCAT terminals are equipped with a safety device (watchdog) which, e. g. in the event of interrupted process data traffic, switches the outputs (if present) to a presettable state after a presettable time, depending on the device and setting, e. g. to FALSE (off) or an output value.
+ELxxxx terminals are equipped with a safety feature (watchdog) that switches off the outputs after a specifiable time e.g. in the event of an interruption of the process data traffic, depending on the device and settings, e.g. in OFF state.

-The EtherCAT slave controller features two watchdogs:
+The EtherCAT slave controller (ESC) features two watchdogs:

-- Sync Manager (SM) watchdog (default: 100 ms) - Process Data (PDI) watchdog (default: 100 ms)
+SM watchdog (default: 100 ms)PDI watchdog (default: 100 ms)